How To Select The Best P.O.S. System For Your Restaurant

 Thank you HH, Sue

 Most people will tell you that the best system they've ever worked on is, ironically, the one they have the most experience with.
-Aloha, in my opinion is much better than Micros but my first experience with micros was back in the monochromatic green on green screen days.
+Aloha, in my opinion is much better than Micros but my first experience with micros was back in the monochromatic green on green (and orange on orange) screen days.

-We had to use micros in few casino outlets due to the fact that the casinos were already using micros for their other F&B offerings and we needed to be able to accept comps the way they were already set up to be issued and redeemed system wide....so sometimes you don't have a choice.
+We had to use micros in a few casino outlets due to the fact that those casinos were already using micros for their front desk and other F&B offerings and we needed to be able to accept comps issued by those primary core systems ....so sometimes you don't or won’t have a choice.

 But a lot of folks have had their fill with Aloha and are now considering newer web-based / cloud-based solutions since Aloha's hardware (and software) are now quickly becoming dated.